 The biggest challenge with this home was the layout.
 Sidesplits have interesting layouts.
 Most people either love them or hate them because there are so many closed off rooms.
 We decided on an open concept layout to maximize the space and make it feel more open.
 Doing this means removing some walls, putting up others and the challenge of figuring out which ones to do.

 To DESCRIBE THE FINISHED SPACE IN A FEW WORDS, they WOULD BE: Modern, classy, elegant and bold.

-FC The most common mistake is that they don’t touch everything.
+The most common mistake is that they don’t touch everything.
 If you are going to remodel, you have to make sure the look is cohesive.
-If you create a modern space but don’t remove the outdated popcorn ceiling because it’s time consuming, you end up with an unfinished look.
+Creating a Modern Vintage Renovation is if you create a modern space but don’t remove the outdated popcorn ceiling because it’s time-consuming, you end up with an unfinished look.
 The same goes for staircases and handrails which are another common thing that homeowners will leave because it’s too much work but the result is an outdated or unfinished feel!

 When choosing pieces for a renovation, we prefer to splurge on items that will make the house unique and fabulous, like the wine/coffee station in this house.
 To save, we focus on shopping around and we scope out deals like clearance sales, tax free events, etc. – Francesca Costa

 For more unique decor items for your home, click shopCHT.com.